-Financial analysts and business analysts who understand statistics and command a firm grasp of database analytics can tap into the ever-growing big data flow to make valuable enterprise-wide contributions.
+Financial analysts and business analysts who understand statistics and command a firm grasp of database analytics can tap into the ever-growing flow of big data to make valuable enterprise-wide contributions.
 A talented analyst could easily focus his efforts on strategic process improvements in areas such as human resources or operations.
 IT skills, such as systems analysis and proficiency with large enterprise resource planning systems, are also in great demand.

 Data analytics requires a knack for recognizing meta-patterns and understanding the ramifications of changing patterns.
-If you want to dig deeper into data analytics, consider online training or a certification program.
+If you want to dig deeper into big data analytics, consider online training or a certification program.
 Once you've got the basic data analytics skills under your belt, you can volunteer for an analytics or informatics project gearing up at your workplace.